Total Solar Eclipse: Know Before You Go

 Eclipse chasers from around the world are expected to come to Oregon to see this rare astronomical event.
 The path of totality spreads across a relatively rural area of the state that isn’t used to such a large numbers of visitors.
 For this reason, it’s important to show up booked and ready with a plan.
 Here are some tips to ensure a good time for all.

-Hotels and campsites have been booked out for months or even years.
+Many hotels and campsites have been booked out for months or even years.
 If you don’t have lodging reservations already, consider staying farther from the path of totality.

 Be prepared for traffic.